wrightwrongun/args-helper/README.md

 - Flags do not have to be specified using `.flag(name)` before a call to `.has_flag(name)`.
 The call to `.flag(name)` is used to build the usage string used in printing `args` to the console.

 ## ToDo
-- [x] Parse arguments
+- [x] Parse arguments.
-- [x] Output usage information to console
+- [x] Output usage information to console.
-- [ ] Add argument descriptions for enhanced usage information
+- [ ] Add argument descriptions for enhanced usage information.
 - [ ] Add functionality for required flags.

 ## Help